IMPERIENCE DRKCV.ORG SSS

 TRIKUTI

-Trikuti (centre of the eye -brows) can also be taken for the purpose of meditation but that is not an easy job for common people as it requires more labour from the Abhyasi.
+Trikuti (centre of the eye-brows) can also be taken for the purpose but that is not an easy job for common people as it requires more labour from the abhyasi.
 It may also give birth to many complications in due course if the meditation is not properly practised by the abhyasi.
-(WU-52)
+(WU-55)

 TRINITY

-There is Trinity in everything, even the minutest particle.
+There is Trinity in everything, even in the minutest particle.
 Every nucleus has all these three attributes in it, which resemble the functions of Brahma, Vishnu and Mahesh.
-That is, one has the power of creation in it, the other the power of growth and development and the third the power of destruction.
+That is, one has the power of creation in it, the other the power of growth and development, and the third the power of destruction.
 There is proper adjustment in the functions of each.
 One can thereby trace out the effects of these by examining the actions and counteractions of each.
-(SS-311,312)
+(SS-466)

 TRUST